 Positive Reviews and Testimonials:

-- Easy to customize texts and emails: A 4-star user rating on GetApp included praise of TimeCenter’s customer email and text message feature.
-As with other settings and features, TimeCenter really does strip down your responsibility in communicating with clients so that all you have to do is select recipients and enter your text in the text box.
+- Easy to customize texts and emails: As with other settings and features, TimeCenter really does strip down your responsibility in communicating with clients so that all you have to do is select recipients and enter your text in the text box.

-- Client information: TimeCenter also does a good job letting you choose what information from your clients you want to collect and keep.
-The seemingly limitless custom fields you can add to the customer booking page, general notes, and time-specific “journal entries” are all kept in the customer database, which you can export via Excel for use outside the software.
+- Client information: TimeCenter does a good job of letting you choose what client information you want to collect and keep.
+The seemingly limitless custom fields you can add to the customer booking page, general notes, and time-specific “journal entries” are all kept in the customer database.
+You can also export them to Excel.

-TimeCenter doesn’t extend to helping you with your finances or marketing efforts, but it does scheduling well.
-While the clickable calendars with list, week, and month views are nice, and while it’s great that you can sync your TimeCenter calendar with iCal, these features are more standard fare than signs of greatness in scheduling software.
-Most of the standout elements of TimeCenter revolved for me around the way it creates an automatic account for your clients and makes it easy for you to communicate with them.
+TimeCenter doesn’t offer many features beyond booking.
+While the clickable calendars with list, week, and month views are nice, and while it’s great that you can sync your TimeCenter calendar with iCal, these features are pretty standard for the industry.
+Where TimeCenter most excels is in making it easy to communicate with your clients.

 - Client Communication: In TimeCenter you can communicate with clients through both text and email.
-You can send SMS message or email newsletters to all or selected clients.
+You can send SMS messages or email newsletters to all clients or selected people.
 Though you have to be a paying subscriber to send newsletters, trial account users can send up to 10 texts directly to individual clients from the client profile page.
-When I tested this feature, I found the text messages delivered right away (from a random 5-digit phone number) but contained some errors.

 - Class Registration: TimeCenter offers course management in addition to services.
 You can choose how far in advance classes are available for online booking as well as how many slots any one client can reserve.

 - Multilingual: TimeCenter started in Sweden and was not available in English until 2009.
-Today you can find the software in Danish, French, English, and Swedish.
+Today you can find the software in Danish, English, and Swedish.
+Support for the French version of the program appears to have been discontinued.

 TimeCenter does not take prepayments, deposits, or credit card information or integrate with any payment platform that does.
 The site suggests ways you can take client cards by phone or in person.

 For the sake of security and minimizing downtime, TimeCenter chose UK-based Rackspace to host their server, which also includes 128 bit SSL-encryption for further enhanced safety.
-Since July 2010 the server has had 99.99% uptime.
 TimeCenter performs daily backups and plans to start backing up every minute in a few months.

 Integrations and Add-Ons: